 Once at the top, the feeling is unbelievable, I felt so proud of myself!
 The view is spectacular and the train passing by gives it an extra character.
 There are toilets and a café at the top of the summit where you can have a drink and eat something.
 The prices are okay and it’s good to have a break to charge some energies to go back.

 The walk on the way down was by far easier as we decided to take the easiest path to go back (Llanberis) and then we took a taxi to our car park.

 - Bring a LOT of water and food (Really!) – H was always making fun of me saying that we were not going to climb the Mount Everest but the truth is that we ended up rationalizing our water to have enough to go back

 - Bring a good jacket (better dress up in layers)

-I love waterfalls so I really wanted to visit one more so our lovely Airbnb hosts recommended us to visit Aber Falls.
-It takes about 40 minutes walking from the car park to the waterfall but compared to climbing a mountain, it was a peace of cake!
+I love waterfalls, so I really wanted to visit one more so our lovely Airbnb hosts recommended us to visit Aber Falls.
+It takes about 40 minutes walking from the car park to the waterfall but compared to climbing a mountain, it was a piece of cake!
 The waterfall is quite impressive and it is the biggest one I have ever seen.